Phil Ionadi: Playing career

 Ionadi began playing at the college level in 1995 with Belhaven University, where he earned NAIA GCAC All-Conference Men's Soccer honors.
 During the college off season he played in the USISL Premier League with the Jackson Chargers.
 Before pursuing college soccer he received the opportunity to experience professional soccer in the Canadian Soccer League with the North York Rockets.
 In 1996, he played with Toronto Italia in the Canadian National Soccer League, where he assisted in securing a treble for the club.
 The following season he played with league rivals Toronto Supra.

 In 1998, the United Soccer League granted Toronto a franchise he featured for the Toronto Lynx in the USL A-League.
 After appearing in five matches he played the remainder of the season with Glen Shields Sun Devils in the Canadian Professional Soccer League, and was selected for the CPSL All-Stars match.
 In 1999, he signed with the Montreal Impact, and played an indoor season in the National Professional Soccer League.
 Throughout his time in the National Professional Soccer League he played with Montreal Impact, and Toronto ThunderHawks.
 He also participated in the 2000 outdoor season in the A-League, but was released later on.

 In 2001, Ionadi returned to the Canadian Professional Soccer League, and signed with expansion franchise the Brampton Hitmen, where he served as the team captain.
 His most notable achievement with the organization was in the 2003 season where he finished as the club's top goalscorer with 13 goals, and secured the teams first CPSL Championship.
 As a result of his efforts he was recognized with the CSL MVP award.
 On May 19, 2005 he signed a contract with expansion franchise Oakville Blue Devils, and was named team captain.
 In his debut and final season with Oakville he assisted in claiming his second championship title, and establishing a league milestone as Oakville became the first expansion franchise to win the championship title in their debut season.

 International career

 Ionadi played with the Canada national beach soccer team, and made his debut on March 3, 2005 against Mexico in the 2005 CONCACAF and CONMEBOL Beach Soccer Championship.

-Managerial career
+Coaching career

 In 2006, Ionadi made the transition to coaching by being appointed head coach for the Oakville Blue Devils in the Canadian Soccer League.
 In his debut season he won the National Division title, and produced the best offensive and defensive records in the division.
 In the postseason Oakville was defeated in the opening round to the Windsor Border Stars.
 He also served as the youth coach for Oakville Soccer Club in 2006.

 In 2018, he was named head coach and general manager for the Mississauga Metrostars in the Major Arena Soccer League.
 After a series of poor performances Ionadi was relieved from his position on March 1, 2019.